 Obtaining a marriage license from Colorado without visiting in person

-The ability to obtain a marriage license online in Colorado can vary from county to county.
-For example, in Boulder County, you can obtain a marriage license remotely through an online process.
+In Boulder County, you can obtain a marriage license remotely through an online process.
 However, it is important to note that there are specific steps and requirements involved.
 Here is an overview of the steps for obtaining a marriage license in Boulder County:

 1. Visit the county's website and complete the online marriage license application.
 It is important to note that the online application may not work on mobile devices, so it is recommended to use a desktop or laptop computer.